Philip M. Condit: Mergers and acquisitions

 Condit utterly transformed Boeing during his seven-year tenure as CEO, making numerous space and defense acquisitions and growing annual revenue from $23 billion to $54 billion.
 During his tenure Airbus reached rough parity with Boeing's commercial airplane division, and in some years exceeded Boeing in jetliner orders or deliveries.
 Boeing acquired Rockwell Aerospace and Hughes Space & Communications, then performed a merger with the McDonnell Douglas company in 1997.
 These acquisitions consolidated much of the nation's aerospace capacity into Boeing.
 After the September 11 attacks there was a nearly 20% decline in North American air travel, which created severe financial problems for both Boeing and the U.S. airline industry.
 At the time of his retirement, Condit told a reporter that the defense acquisitions had been intended to reduce the company's reliance on commercial airplanes: "We knew that commercial airplanes was going to be a capital goods, cyclic industry.
 We needed breadth."

 Personal life

 Condit has been married four times.
-For his fourth (and current) marriage, he wed Geda Maso.
+Condit's first wife was Madeleine K. Bryant.
+Condit's third marriage was to Jan Condit, who is also his first cousin.
+For his fourth marriage, he wed Geda Maso.

 Condit is a member of the National Executive Board of the Boy Scouts of America, the organization's governing body.